tbckr/sgpt/docs/getting-started.md

 ## Generating and Executing Shell Commands

-SGPT can generate shell commands based on your input:
+SGPT also supports a `shell` [persona](./usage/personas.md) that can generate shell commands based on your input:

 ```shell
 $ sgpt sh "make all files in current directory read only"